MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

     - You can view Network Node and Network Interface Dashboard for Network Node/interface from the **Monitored Objects** page.

-11. You can visualize the effective configuration of rules and monitors for a monitored object from the **Monitored objects** drill down page.
+11. You can visualize the effective configuration of rules and monitors for a monitored object from the **Monitored objects** drill-down page.

 12. You can sign out from your current web console session.